George Rodney, 1st Baron Rodney: Capture of St Eustatius

 Following the outbreak of the Fourth Anglo-Dutch War between Britain and the Dutch Republic Rodney, acting under orders from London, captured the valuable Dutch island of St Eustatius on 3 February 1781.
 Rodney had already identified several individuals on the island who were aiding the Americans, such as "...
 Mr Smith at the House of Jones – they (the Jews of St. Eustatius, Caribbean Antilles) cannot be too soon taken care of – they are notorious in the cause of America and France..."
 The island was also home to a Jewish community who were mainly merchants with significant international trading and maritime commercial ties.
 The Jews were estimated to have been at least 10% of the permanent population of St. Eustatius.

 Rodney immediately arrested and imprisoned 101 Jews in the warehouses of the lower city.
-He treated them harshly, summarily deporting 31 heads of families without mercy or word to their dependents.
+He summarily deported 31 adult Jews to the island of Saint Kitts.
 Rodney looted Jewish personal possessions and even tore out the linings of the clothes of his captives in search of hidden valuables; this alone yielded him 8,000 pounds.
-When Rodney realised that the Jews might be hiding additional treasure, he dug up the Jewish cemetery.
+When Rodney realised that the Jews might be hiding additional treasure, he dug up their local cemetery.

-Even large quantities of non-military trading goods belonging to English merchants on the island were arbitrarily confiscated.
+Even large quantities of non-military trading goods belonging to British merchants on the island were arbitrarily confiscated.
 This resulted in Rodney being entangled in a series of costly lawsuits for the rest of his life.
-Still, the wealth Rodney stole on St. Eustatius exceeded his expectations.
+Still, the wealth Rodney acquired on St. Eustatius exceeded his expectations.